This article may contain compensated links. Please read disclaimer for more info.

 Over the years the hotel has welcomed many well-known guests.
 Celebrities that have visited Hotel Scribe include Duke of Morny, Prince of Sagan, Marcel Proust, Serge Diaghilev, Josephine Baker, and Lee Miller.

-Guest rooms at Hotel Scribe have all been warmly decorated and include modern amenities.
-Each room comes with a minibar, flat-screen TV, Wi-Fi, designer toiletries, tea and coffee making facilities and bathrooms containing a tub.
-Facilities at the hotel include a restaurant, bar, spa, fitness center
+Guest rooms at Hotel Scribe have all been warmly decorated and include modern amenities and bathrooms with a tub.
+Facilities at the hotel include a restaurant, bar, spa, and fitness center

 And there you have it, the list of best historic hotels in Paris, famous hotels in Paris perfect for a luxury stay in the City of Light.